sstrohkorb/olin_course_prediction/README.md

 ## Output

-After running olin_course_prediction.py, there will be 2 files in the /results directory. test_data.xls contains the course enrollment predictions for the 5 models we're considering to predict course enrollment with one sheet per course. model_comparison.xls is one sheet with the cumulative error of each model compared with the acutal past enrollment of those courses (for the semesters with pre-registration data).
+After running olin_course_prediction.py, there will be 2 files in the /results directory:

+  - test_data.xls: the course enrollment predictions for the 5 models we're considering to predict course enrollment with one sheet per course

+  - model_comparison.xls: one sheet with the cumulative error of each model compared with the acutal past enrollment of those courses (for the semesters with pre-registration data).

 # Predictive Model